Jimmy Hood

 James Hood (16 May 1948 – 3 December 2017) was a Scottish Labour Party politician, who served as a Member of Parliament from 1987 until being defeated in 2015.
 He represented the Clydesdale constituency until 2005, and the Lanark and Hamilton East constituency thereafter.
 Hood, a National Union of Mineworkers (NUM) trade union official during the miners' strike of 1984–85, remained a backbencher throughout his parliamentary career.

 Early life

-Jimmy Hood was born in Lesmahagow, Lanarkshire and was educated at the Lesmahagow Higher Grade School in Lesmahagow, Coatbridge College, Motherwell Technical College and the University of Nottingham.
+James Hood was born in Lesmahagow, Lanarkshire and was educated at the Lesmahagow Higher Grade School in Lesmahagow, Coatbridge College, Motherwell Technical College and the University of Nottingham.

 He worked with the National Coal Board (NCB) for 23 years, as a mining engineer from 1964, the year he joined the NUM until 1987.
-He started his career with the NCB in the Lanarkshire Coalfield, at Auchlochan Colliery, moving to Nottinghamshire on the closure of the Lanarkshire coalfield in the summer of 1968 and became a NUM trade union official in 1973.
-During the Miners' Strike of 1984–5 he led the striking Nottinghamshire miners.
+He started his career with the NCB in the Lanarkshire Coalfield, at Auchlochan Colliery, moving to Nottinghamshire on the closure of the coalfield in the summer of 1968 and became a NUM trade union official in 1973.
+During the miners' strike of 1984–85 he led the striking Nottinghamshire miners.

 From 1973 to 1987 he was a member of Ollerton Parish Council.
-In 1979 he was elected as a councillor to the Newark and Sherwood District Council and served until his election to Westminster.
+In 1979 he was elected as a councillor to Newark and Sherwood District Council and served until his election to Westminster.